emilioziniades/quiz-knights/README.md

 The data is stored in `src/data.json`, because who has time for databases?

-To get a development server going, install NodeJS 21 (or just do `nix develop`) and run `npm run dev`
+To get a development server going, install Node.js 21 (or just do `nix develop`) and run `npm run dev`